cartesi/rollups-examples/README.md

 <!-- markdownlint-disable MD024 -->
 ### Interacting with deployed DApps

-The [Echo Python](./echo-python/) example committed to this repository is also already deployed to the Ethereum Goerli testnet.
-In order to interact with it, you can simply use the [frontend-console](./frontend-console) tool mentioned before, but this time specifying a few connectivity configurations appropriate for the target network.
+Several examples committed to this repository are already deployed to the Ethereum Goerli testnet: [echo-python](./echo-python/README.md), [echo-cpp](./echo-cpp/README.md), [echo-lua](./echo-lua/README.md), [echo-js](./echo-js/README.md), [echo-low-level](./echo-low-level/README.md), [sqlite](./sqlite/README.md) and [knn](./knn/README.md).
+In order to interact with them, you can simply use the [frontend-console](./frontend-console) tool mentioned before, but this time specifying a few connectivity configurations appropriate for the target network.

 First of all, you will need to provide an account with some funds for submitting transactions.
 This can be accomplished by specifying a mnemonic string, and optionally an account index to use from that mnemonic.
 There are a few ways to get free Goerli testnet funds using _token faucets_.
 Sometimes you will be required to [use social media accounts](https://goerli-faucet.mudit.blog/) to request tokens, but in other cases you can just [directly specify an account address](https://goerli-faucet.slock.it/).
 Do keep in mind that individual faucets are kept by third-parties, are not guaranteed to be functioning at all times, and may be discontinued.

 Aside from the account to use, submitting transactions also requires you to provide the URL of an appropriate RPC gateway node for the target network.
 There are many options for that, and several services provide private nodes with free tiers that are more than enough for running these examples.
 Some options include [Alchemy](https://www.alchemy.com/), [Infura](https://infura.io/) and [Moralis](https://moralis.io/).

 Finally, to query the layer-2 Cartesi Node for DApp outputs, you will need to specify the URL of its GraphQL endpoint.
+As a general rule, the examples deployed to Goerli have their endpoints available at `https://<example>.goerli.rollups.staging.cartesi.io/graphql`.
-The Echo Python example has its endpoint available at `https://echo-python.goerli.rollups.staging.cartesi.io/graphql`.
-Please refer to the [frontend-console](./frontend-console)'s documentation for details on how to use it to [send inputs](./frontend-console/README.md#sending-inputs), [list notices and vouchers](./frontend-console/README.md#listing-notices-and-vouchers), [deposit tokens](./frontend-console/README.md#depositing-erc-20-tokens), and more.
+As such, the Echo Python DApp has its endpoint available at `https://echo-python.goerli.rollups.staging.cartesi.io/graphql`.
+Please refer to the [frontend-console](./frontend-console)'s documentation for details on how to use it to [send inputs](./frontend-console/README.md#sending-inputs), [list outputs](./frontend-console/README.md#listing-notices-vouchers-and-reports), [deposit tokens](./frontend-console/README.md#depositing-erc-20-tokens), and more.

 ### Deploying DApps